lsinxl/lsinxl.github.io/content/daily.md

 ## Am I wrong?
 Tonight, after a long time, maybe I've reached the point where I can admit that I made a mistake for 4 years.

+## 23May2026
+I spent 20 days for developing a web app. trying different algorithms and solutions to find the best way to simulate BTC miners.(and research to see how it really works and how can I similate it in the simplest way.) tomorrow morning it will be presented...
+I'm not there.
+I hope it works :)💙
+I won't be there.
+But I hope the presentation